Introduction to Graphs

 Adjacency List

-An adjacency list is a list of nn lists, where nn is the number of nodes.
-The ii-th list in the adjacency list consists of the nodes that node ii connects to.
+An adjacency list is a list of lists, where is the number of nodes.
+The -th list in the adjacency list consists of the nodes that node connects to.
 In the example graph, node 2 connects to nodes 1 and 4, so the second list contains 1 and 4.

 Answer - This is a sparse network, or a network where the number of nodes is roughly equal to the number of edges, because the vast majority of people will have one or zero outgoing edges.
 Thus, this should be represented as an adjacency list, to avoid allocating an unnecessarily large array in your memory.